ce-rust/cerk/integration-tests/chaos-monkey/README.md

 ## Automated tests

 All listed tests and more are automated.
-They could be executed with `cd zz-automation; ./run-all-in-loop.sh`
+They can be executed with `cd zz-automation; ./run-all-in-loop.sh`

 Additional requirement: